OlivierLD/raspberry-coffee/docker/README.md

  $ docker run hello-world
  $ docker run docker/whalesay cowsay Hello there!
 ```
+This would tell you if your installation was successful.

 #### Pre-defined Docker images
 This project also provides a script that will build pre-defined Docker images (different OS's, with various features).